The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Introduction

 Another inspiration for this paper comes from kernel methods.
 It is well-known that the right function space associated with a kernel method is the corresponding reproducing kernel Hilbert space (RKHS)~\cite{aronszajn1950theory}.
 RKHS and kernel methods provide one of the first examples for which dimension-independent error estimates can be established.

 The main purpose of this paper is to construct and identify the analog of these spaces for two-layer and residual neural network models.
 For two-layer neural network models, we show that the right function space is the so-called ``Barron space''.
-Roughly speaking, a function belongs to the Barron space if and only if it can be approximated by ``well-behaved'' two-layer neural networks.
-The analog of the Barron space for deep residual neural networks is the ``compositional function space'' that we construct in the second part of this paper.
-We will establish direct and inverse approximation theorems for these spaces as well as the optimal Rademacher complexity estimates.
+Roughly speaking, a function belongs to the Barron space if and only if it can be approximated by ``well-behaved'' two-layer neural networks, {and the approximation error is controlled by the norm of the Barron space.} The analog of the Barron space for deep residual neural networks is the ``flow-induced function space'' that we construct in the second part of this paper. {With the ``flow-induced norms'',} we will establish direct and inverse approximation theorems for these spaces as well as the optimal Rademacher complexity estimates.

 One important difference between approximation theory in low and high dimensions is that in high dimensions, the best error rate (or order of convergence) that one can hope for is the Monte Carlo error rate.
 Therefore using the error rate as an indicator to distinguish the quality of different approximation schemes or machine learning models is not a good option.
 The function spaces or the associated norms seem to be a better alternative.
 We take the viewpoint that a function space is defined by its approximation property using a particular approximation scheme.
 In this sense, Sobolev/Besov spaces are the result when we consider approximation by piecewise polynomials or wavelets.
-Barron space is the analog when we consider approximation by two-layer neural networks and the compositional function space is the analog when we consider approximation by deep residual networks.
-The norms that are associated with these spaces may seem a bit unusual at a first sight, but they arise naturally in the approximation process, when we consider direct and inverse approximation theorems.
+Barron space is the analog when we consider approximation by two-layer neural networks and the flow-induced function space is the analog when we consider approximation by deep residual networks.
+The norms that are associated with these new spaces may seem a bit unusual at a first sight, but they arise naturally in the approximation process, as we will see from the direct and inverse approximation theorems presented below.

+{It should be stressed that the terminologies ``space'' and ``norm'' in this paper are used in a loose way.
+For example, flow-induced norms are a family of quantities that control the approximation error.
+We do not take effort to investigate whether it is a real norm.}